 Design is an extremely subjective field.
 Everyone has an aesthetic preference, so everyone has an opinion on what is good or bad design.
 Especially when one is designing products or brands.
 If you check the comments of the Under Consideration blog Brand New, design professionals disagree on brand design all the time.
-Brand executions I find amazing are given harsh, valid criticisms from designers with different taste than me.
+Brand executions I find amazing are given harsh, valid criticisms from designers with different tastes than mine.
 We like what we like, and it’s usually tough to sway a person’s feelings.
 It’s like trying to get a hot sauce lover to give up the spice; it’s not happening.
 The same goes for designing products.
 Business owners have a stake in the success of said product design.
 That can lead to them applying their own aesthetic preferences to a particular product.
 That is where things tend to hit a snag.

 While developing product designs, I’ve had such complaints, and I always wonder how to show the value of the execution without getting bogged down in personal aesthetics.
 It all comes down to what you present, and how you do it.